 A few things have changed since I last visited Rome.
 This is because the last time I visited Rome was exactly 10 years ago.
 Back then I was (quite embarrassingly) your typical well-travelled but ungrateful child.
 Whilst I was lucky enough to have incredible holidays all around the world with my travel-centric Father, back then would have been much more content chasing boys around a swimming pool in Spain than to stare at a bunch of stones older than Christ in Rome.

 So thank god I was invited on my latest press trip with Luxury Link, to experience Rome not only as an adult, but also in serious 5* style.
 After spending 4 days in Rome over Easter, I can quite honestly say I have never been so enchanted by another city in my life.
-Here are the 10 reasons why I fell in Love with Rome, and why you will too!
+Here are 11 reasons to fall in love with Rome…

 1. The People